JCash/jctest/docs/assertions.md

 # Assertions

-There are two type of assertions:
+There are two main type of assertions:

 * ASSERT_* - fatal asserts
 * EXPECT_* - non fatal asserts